 Bacon Fried Rice Recipe

-This past week I made this de-licious bacon fried rice from Shutterbean.
-We both loved it.
-Because there are both bacon and eggs in it, it had an interesting breakfast-y taste to it.
+Because there are both bacon and eggs in it, this bacon fried rice has an interesting breakfast-y taste to it.
 I topped mine generously with my new favorite sauce (Annie Chun’s Gochujan).

 - 3 cups cold cooked rice (I used brown rice)